esponges/interview/react-ts-node.md

 - What is the difference between `useMemo` and `useCallback`?
 When and why would you use each one?
 - What the is a dependency array in React hooks?
 Why is it important?
 - What could cause an infinite loop in React?
 How would you fix it?
 - Do you know what is a Higher Order Component (HOC)?
 How would you implement it?
+Why would you use HOCs?
+> A HOComponent is a function that takes a component and returns a new enhanced component.
+It's used to share common functionality between components without repeating code.

 ### Advanced
 - To assess the performance of a React application: What would you do?
 What tools would you use?
 What metrics would you look at?
 - What debugging tools do you use?
 How would you debug an unknown codebase?
+- What's the difference between `==` and `===`?
+And why is it important in React?
+> `==` compares the values of the variables and `===` compares the type and the value of the variables.
+In react is important to use __reference equality__ since it's used by the hooks dependencies array to determine if the component should re-render/update or not.

 ## Coding
 - What's an abstraction in programming?
 How would you implement it and why?